remel-crowe/remel-crowe/README.md

 - 👋 Hi, I’m @remel-crowe
 - 👀 I’m interested in ...
 - A lot more than software development..
-I love the Gym, I also love to cook!
-But I guess for the purposes of this bio I should stick to tech, so yeah..
-Front   end for now.
+I love the gym 🏋🏾‍♂️, I also love to travel! 🛬 But I guess for the purposes of this bio I should stick to tech 💻, so yeah..
+Front-end for now.
 Oh Yeah!
-I have a business too, check us out @repairshack on Insta!
+If youre interested in where im travelling to, check this out https://www.polarsteps.com/RemelCrowe .
 - 🌱 I’m currently learning ...
-- Javascript + HTML & CSS, with intentions to transfer this knowledge into learning Reactjs.
-Most familiar with Python but I learn something new everyday.
+- ReactJS
 - 📫 How to reach me ...
 - Instagram - remcrw
 - Discord - CRW#8116 (I game too!)